krakadin/redis400/README.md

 - Retrieve a Value (REDIS_GET): Use this function to get a value associated with a key from Redis.
 - Set a Value (REDIS_SET): Use this function to set a key-value pair in Redis.
 - Increment a Value (REDIS_INCR): Use this function to increment the integer value of a key by 1.
+- Delete a Key (REDIS_DEL): Remove a key from Redis.
+- Set Expiration (REDIS_EXPIRE): Assign a time-to-live (TTL) to a key.
+- Check TTL (REDIS_TTL): Retrieve the remaining time-to-live of a key.

 ### Examples